christianalfoni/impact/docs/signal.md

 # signal

 Reactive state.
 The value is considered immutable.
 If set with the same value, the signal will not trigger.
 You can set a new value directly or use a callback where you receive the current value, which returns the new value.
-The callback is executed by [Immer](https://immerjs.github.io/immer/) and allows you to use the normal JavaScript mutation API for complex objects.

 ```ts
 import { signal } from "impact-react";